Thursday, April 4

-Margaret Price describes findings from her 10 years of research in academic settings, and argues for a new understanding of access based upon the concept of “crip spacetime.”
+Price will describe findings from her ten years of research in academic settings and argue for a new understanding of access based upon the concept of “crip spacetime.”

 In urban India, “love” is mobilized to imagine and create secular and religious worlds.
-Michele Friedner asks how the concept of “the social” in disability studies and the ways that it is bound up within liberal and secular framings foreclose on the existence of disability otherworlds (or alterworlds).
+Michele Friedner will ask how the concept of “the social” in disability studies and the ways that it is bound up within liberal and secular framings foreclose on the existence of disability otherworlds (or alterworlds).

 3:15 – 3:30 p.m.

-Hope Gerlach and Corey Hickner-Johnson, Graduate Symposium Organizers
+with graduate Symposium organizers Hope Gerlach and Corey Hickner-Johnson, as well as:

 Joy Melody Woods

 Feature performance (and follow-up Q&A) by comedian Nina G.